 Trump still hangs tariff threat over Mexico despite deal

-President Donald Trump on Sunday dangled renewing his tariff threat on Mexico if the U.S. ally doesn't cooperate on border issues, as Democratic challengers criticized a deal reached to avert the tariffs as overblown.
+President Donald Trump on Sunday dangled the prospect of renewing his tariff threat against Mexico if the U.S. ally doesn't cooperate on border issues, while some of his Democratic challengers for the White House said the last-minute deal to avert trade penalties was overblown.

-In a series of tweets sent before departing for his golf club in Virginia, Trump defended the deal heading off the 5% tax on all Mexican goods that he had threatened to impose Monday, but warned Mexico that, "if for some unknown reason" cooperation fails, "we can always go back to our previous, very profitable, position of Tariffs."
+In a series of tweets, Trump defended the agreement heading off the 5% tax on all Mexican goods that he had threatened to impose Monday, but he warned Mexico that, "if for some unknown reason" cooperation fails, "we can always go back to our previous, very profitable, position of Tariffs."

 Still, he said he didn't believe that would be necessary.

 The tweets came amid questions about just how much of the deal — announced with great fanfare Friday — was really new.
-It included a commitment from Mexico, for instance, to deploy its new National Guard to the country's southern border with Guatemala.
+It included a commitment from Mexico, for instance, to deploy its new National Guard to its southern border with Guatemala.
 Mexico, however, had already intended to do that before Trump's latest threat and had made that clear to U.S. officials.
+Mexican officials have described their commitment as an accelerated deployment.

 "The president has completely overblown what he reports to have achieved.
 These are agreements that Mexico had already made, in some cases months ago," said Democratic presidential candidate Beto O'Rourke, speaking on ABC's "This Week." ''They might have accelerated the time table, but by and large the president achieved nothing except to jeopardize the most important trading relationship that the United States of America has."